Archisman-Mridha/dotfiles/README.md

 nix run nix-darwin -- switch --flake $(pwd)/.config/home-manager
 ```

+The packages specified in [packages.nix](./.config/home-manager/modules/home-manager/packages.nix) and [homebrew.nix](./.config/home-manager/modules/nix-darwin/homebrew.nix) will be installed in your system.

 Execute this command, if you want to cleanup Nix cache :
 ```sh
 nix-collect-garbage -d